beaglesoftware/editor/README.md

     example = BeagleEditorPluginExample()
     example() # I'm not sure this is correct
 ```
-Note: If you are writing GUI plugin, you can't use PyQt6 because it may cause "QtCoreApplication::exec: The event loop is already running" error
+Note: If you are writing GUI plugin, you can't use PyQt6 because it may cause "QtCoreApplication::exec: The event loop is already running" error (An alternative is Tkinter)

 Then test it by putting the file into "plugins" folder.

 Even, you can open a pull request
 ## Future of BeagleEditor
 1. Support for Markdown
-2. A terminal for BeagleEditor
+2. A terminal for BeagleEditor (it will be avaliable through a plugin)
 3. Undo, Redo
-4. Running Python file
+4. Running Python file (it will be avaliable through a plugin)
+5. Search and Replace